Edgenesis/shifu.dev/blog-tech/2022-05-07-connect-private-driver.md

 <img src="/blog-220507/connect-6.png" width="100%" />

-You can see that the instance `Dockerfile` has two parts, the first is to use the `golang` image to compile the `http_to_ssh_stub.go` provided by ***Shifu*** to convert HTTP command to SSH command.
+You can see that the `Dockerfile` has two parts, the first is to use the `golang` image to compile the `http_to_ssh_stub.go` provided by ***Shifu*** to convert HTTP command to SSH command.
 The next step is to use an empty `alpine` image to configure SSH for demonstration.

 Next let's practice it.

 Considering the limitations of Raspberry Pi, this compilation will be executed from the computer side, and the compiled image will be pushed to `Docker Hub` for remote invocation.

-First, we create a new folder, here we use ``dev``, and then save the created Raspberry Pi LED driver to this directory: ```.
+First, we create a new folder, here we use `dev`, and then save the created Raspberry Pi LED driver to this directory:.

 ```
 dev/